16 FUN Things To Do At Moraine Lake

 Enjoy the Larches

 The larch season is everyone’s favorite season in Banff.
-Sometime around the third week of September, the needles on the larch trees turn a beautiful golden color before dropping to the ground before the winter.
+Sometime around the third week of September, the needles on the larch trees turn a beautiful golden color before dropping to the ground before winter.
+The best time to witness this is between September 20th and October 5th – give or take a few days.
+It’s a short but sweet season.

 Hike Sentinel Pass

-You can descend Sentinel Pass along the Paradise Valley Trail if you really want a long but epic hike.
-This trail will take you past Lake Annette, and you also have the option to end at Lake Louise!
-There are so many trail options in this area you’ll have to grab a map to see which is best for you!
+If you really want a long but epic hike, you can hike up and descend Sentinel Pass along the Paradise Valley Trail.
+This trail will take you past Lake Annette and ends at Lake Louise.
+There are so many trail options in this area, so you’ll have to grab a map to see which is best for you!

 Have Lunch at Minnestimma Lake

-Lake Minnestimma is a beautiful lake that you’ll see by hiking the Larch Valley Trail.
+Lake Minnestimma is a beautiful lake you’ll see when hiking the Larch Valley Trail.
 It sits right below the significant push-up to Sentinel Pass.
-If you don’t want to hike the final 200 meters up to Sentinel Pass, some at Minnestimma Lake with a packed lunch and enjoy the view of the Ten Peaks.
+If you don’t want to hike the final 200 meters up to Sentinel Pass, stop at Minnestimma Lake with a packed lunch and enjoy the view of the Ten Peaks.

 Scramble Up Eiffel Peak or Mount Temple

-From the top of Eiffel Peak, you’ll get astounding views of Paradise Valley, Valley of the Ten Peaks, Mount Temple and Moraine Lake.
-Next to Temple, it’s one of the highest mountains you can climb without mountaineering or rock climbing experience.
+From the top of Eiffel Peak, you’ll get astounding views of Paradise Valley, Valley of the Ten Peaks, Mount Temple, and Moraine Lake.
+Next to nearby Mount Temple, it’s one of the highest mountains you can climb without mountaineering or rock climbing experience.

 Hike to Lake Louise

-The Paradise Valley trail is an extension of Sentinel Pass mentioned above.
+Yes, you can connect Lake Louise to Moraine Lake via a hiking trail!
+The Paradise Valley Trail is an extension of Sentinel Pass mentioned above.
 This 20 km point-to-point hike can begin at either Lake Louise or Moraine Lake.

-You’ll pass through thousands of larches along the route while hiking under Mount Temple.
+You’ll pass through thousands of larches along the route while hiking under Mount Temple, and if hiking during the fall, you’ll be in a sea of golden goodness.
 You’ll pass by Annette Lake along the trail, which is a great place to stop for lunch.
-It’s best to utilize the Parks Canada Shuttle for this hike as it’s a point-to-point hike.
+It’s best to use the Parks Canada Shuttle for this point-to-point hike.

 Hike to Lake O Hara

-This is best done with a guide as it involves roped glacier travel over the Opabin Glacier.
+To hike the full route, it is best to do so with a guide, as it involves roped glacier travel over the Opabin Glacier.
 This route is best reserved for those with intermediate to advanced hiking ability and fitness.
 Tours start at $240 a person with Alpine Air Adventures.

 Stay at the Moraine Lake Lodge